 The land uses in the Area will conform to the zoning designations in the Municipal Code, including the maximum densities and building requirements, and are incorporated by reference herein.
 The existing zoning is shown in Figure 4.
-It shows the expected zoning designations of the parcels that are outside of the city limits but inside the urban growth boundary.

 As the Municipal Code is updated, this document will be automatically updated.
 If a substantial amendment is completed in the future, this section will be updated to match the current zoning designations.